People who have had COVID-19 are at greater risk of developing Alzheimer's

 A project for early detection

-In view of this situation, Fundació ACE - Barcelona Alzheimer Treatment & Research Center emphasizes the importance of early detection of Alzheimer's among people who have suffered from COVID-19 through means such as free memory tests, which the entity has been carrying out for 12 years.
+In view of this situation, Fundació ACE - Barcelona Alzheimer Treatment & Research Center emphasizes the importance of early detection of Alzheimer's among people who have had COVID-19 through means such as free memory tests, which the entity has been carrying out for 12 years.

 Due to the health crisis, these reviews have been adapted and are being carried out by video call.
 Any person over 50 years old can request their own memory revision through the mail